Ørsted A/S – Annual report – 31 December 2020

 6.3 Hybrid capital

 We have issued hybrid capital which is subordinate to our other creditors.
 The purpose of issuing hybrid capital is to strengthen our capital base and fund our investments.
-We have issued EUR hybrid bonds with a total nominal value of EUR 1,876 million (DKK 14,019 million).
+We have issued EUR hybrid bonds with a total nominal value of EUR 1,800 million, equivalent to DKK 13,398 million (2019: EUR 1,876 million, equivalent to DKK 14,019 million).

 For hybrid bonds, we may defer coupon payments to bond holders and ultimately decide not to pay them at maturity.
 Deferred coupon payments become payable, however, if we decide to pay dividends to our shareholders or pay coupon payments on other hybrid bonds.

 As a consequence of the special terms regarding the hybrid bonds, these are classified as equity, and therefore coupon payments are recognised in equity.

 Hybrid capital comprises issued bonds that qualify for treatment in accordance with the rules on compound financial instruments due to the special characteristics of the bonds.
 The notional amount, which constitutes a liability, is recognised at present value, and equity has been increased by the difference between the net proceeds received and the present value of the discounted liability.
 Accordingly, any coupon payments are accounted for as dividends, which are recognised directly in equity at the time the payment obligation arises.
 This is because the coupon is discretionary, and therefore any deferred coupon lapses upon maturity of the hybrid capital.
 Consequently, coupon payments do not have any effect on profit (loss) for the year.